schmitt-hub/preferential_access_and_fairness_in_waste_management/README.md

 For the theoretical side, see the preprint **Quadratic Optimization Models for Balancing Preferential Access and Fairness: Formulations and Optimality Conditions** by C. Schmitt and B. Singh.
 Here, we propose a Mixed Integer Quadratic Programming (MIQP) Model for a Facility Location Problem that seeks to assign users to facilities in a manner that balances access for users and fairness among facilities.
 We refer to the paper for further information on methods and assumptions.
 A preprint of the manuscript that is currently under peer review is available at http://www.optimization-online.org/DB_HTML/2021/11/8669.html.

 The motivation for this project is the allocation of recycling centers in Bavaria.
-We refer to the paper **Selectively closing recycling centers in Bavaria: Reforming policy and reducing disparities" for details.
+We refer to the preprint **Selectively closing recycling centers in Bavaria: Reforming policy and reducing disparities** by M. Schmidt and B.Singh for details.

 ## Repository content
 The repository contains the following content: